fabio-cancio-sena/fabio-cancio-sena/README.md

 ### Machine Learning Engineer, Luiza AI, Nov 2017 - Jul 2018
 - Designed and implemented an end-to-end ML pipeline for Luiza.ai, including credit default risk prediction and customer recommender system using cluster analysis

-## Projects:
+## Projects
 - Implemented a scalable and trainable message-based ML architecture using AWS SageMaker, Kafka, AWS EventBridge, SNS, SQS, and Batch Transformer
 - Developed a natural language processing pipeline to extract valuable information from legal case files in PDF format, grouping related files into hierarchical clusters
 - Built a customer-centric recommender system using cluster analysis and the R library RecommenderLab
 - Built an end-to-end pipeline using XGBoost to predict credit default risk
-- Used advanced business analytics to create predictive models through survey design
+- Used advanced business analytics to create predictive models

+## Education
+- MBA degree in Data Science, Machine Learning and Big Data - IGTI - Institute of Management in Information Technology - 2016 - 2017
+- Bachelor's degree, Bachelor's Degree in Information Systems - UniEuro - Euroamerican University - 2000 - 2004